LogtalkDotOrg/logtalk3/manuals/_sources/faq/portability.rst.txt

 Are my Logtalk applications portable across operating systems?
 --------------------------------------------------------------

-Yes.
-However, you may need to change the end-of-lines characters of your source files to match the ones on the target operating system and the expectations of your Prolog compiler.
+Yes, as long you don't use built-in predicates or special features that your chosen backend Prolog compiler only supports in some operating-systems.
+You may need to change the end-of-lines characters of your source files to match the ones on the target operating system and the expectations of your Prolog compiler.
 Some Prolog compilers silently fail to compile source files with the wrong end-of-lines characters.